State Machine

 Subagent Detection

 Claude Code can spawn sub-agents (child tasks).
-Irrlicht detects parent-child relationships between sessions and exposes this through the SubagentSummary structure.
+Irrlicht detects parent-child relationships between sessions and exposes this through the subagentSummary structure (JSON key subagents).

 The summary tracks subagent counts by state: